-Property insurance is insurance that covers damage to homes, automobiles, businesses, and other real and personal property.
+Property insurance is insurance that covers damage to homes, businesses, and other real and personal property.
 Property insurance protects a person or business with an interest in physical property against its loss or the loss of its income-producing abilities.
-A form of property insurance that many people have is homeowners insurance, and especially in New York City, rental insurance.
+A form of property insurance that many people have is homeowners insurance.
+Businesses frequently carry "Commercial General Liability" policies.

 When a home or property loss occurs, the last thing most people want to do is fight with their insurance company about the denial of their claim.
 Unfortunately, insurance companies commonly do deny claims, and in that case, an experienced New York property insurance attorney may be needed to vindicate your rights.